hunsalz/smart-sensor/README.md

 ## [Weather-Station](https://weather-station-8266.firebaseapp.com/) online.

+Weather-Station is a [Polymer 2.0](https://www.polymer-project.org/2.0/) app hosted on [Firebase](https://firebase.google.com).
+All sensor values are collected by an ESP8266 development board.
+The ESP8266 pushes all collected sensor values into [Firebase Realtime Database](https://firebase.google.com/docs/database/).
+Values are pre-processed by [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) to extend sensor values by timestamp and to limit the amount of historical values.
+Any new values are displayed instantly.
+The App itself is easily extandable by new widgets.

 ## Hardware listing

 * Amica NodeMCU ESP8266 - *Important note: Not all ESP8266 development boards are compatible with the offered motor shields.
 Especially the sizing of the LoLin NodeMCU V3 doesn't fit together.*